JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Configuration

-Next, create an indentical .env.config file in both jacs-cm directories.
+Next, create an identical .env.config file in both jacs-cm directories.
 This file defines the environment (usernames, passwords, etc.) You can copy the template to get started:
 ```
 cp .env.template .env.config
 vi .env.config